s3xysteak/vite-plugin-cesium-build/README.md

 Then you can import on demand through ESM.

 > [!TIP]
-> You can improve the behavior of cache in production environments by `build.rollupOptions.output.manualChunks`.
+> You can improve the behavior of cache in production environments by vite option `build.rollupOptions.output.manualChunks`.
 >
 > For example `cesium: ['cesium']`.